jeremija/dotfiles/home/.zprezto/modules/prompt/external/powerlevel10k/README.md

 install [the recommended font](#meslo-nerd-font-patched-for-powerlevel10k).
 Verify by running `p10k configure` and checking that all glyphs render correctly.

-The minimum screen size at which configuration wizard can function is 55 columns by 21 lines.
-However, not all prompt styles are offered at such small screen size as there is simply not enough space to present them. *Fix*: Resize your terminal to at least 80 columns by 25 lines prior to running `p10k configure`.
-Verify with `print ${COLUMNS}x${LINES}`.

 ### Cannot install the recommended font

 Once you download [the recommended font](#meslo-nerd-font-patched-for-powerlevel10k),